 - The All-on-4® dentures combine dental implant technology with dentures to create a better denture.
 This type of oral procedure is a good option for people who don’t have enough jaw bone to take a full set of dental implants, but want something less temporary and lower-maintenance than traditional dentures.

-- Traditional bridges are made to span an area of missing teeth.
+- Traditional tooth-anchored bridges are made to span an area of missing teeth.
 The oral surgeon files down teeth on one or both sides of the bridge so it can be fitted over them and anchored in place.
-Bridges may or may not be removable.
+This type of bridge may or may not be removable.

 - If you just have loose teeth from facial trauma or gum disease that need anchored while the bone and gums are healing, sometimes a doctor will install a bonding bridge behind all the teeth to keep them in place while they heal.